cmu-sei/juneberry/docs/overview.md

 [experiment_configuration_specification.md](specs/experiment_configuration_specification.md) in the
 Juneberry documentation directory.

+TODO: I think getting_started.md is probably a better home for the next two sections (dataroot and tensorboard) since that's more "lab layout" themed.
 # Data Root (`dataroot`) Directory

 The data root directory is where all the input data is stored.
 Juneberry interprets any paths in the dataset configs